aneldev/dynadux/doc/FAQ.md

 The idea is to pass to the children what they need and not a global context.
 So it is not a good practice to pass the whole `store` but break it down and provide only what it is needed!
 In this way you will have small self contained components without the context’s dependency.
 Your application would be splitted easily into small parts.

+But again it's up to you if you want to make a global store with a provider.
+Dynadux won't complain.

 ## Why reducers and middlewares don't accept Promises

 There is only one reason: Performance.